-dotnet publish - Packs the application and its dependencies into a folder for deployment to a hosting system.
+dotnet publish - Publishes the application and its dependencies to a folder for deployment to a hosting system.

 dotnet publish compiles the application, reads through its dependencies specified in the project file, and publishes the resulting set of files to a directory.
 The output includes the following assets: